5 min read

 Section 1: Employee Section

-This is where the employee inputs their personal information and attests, under penalty of perjury, to their authorization to work in the U.S. Here are some common errors that employees can make and if overlooked by you as an employer, can cost you:
+This is where the employee inputs their personal information and attests, under penalty of perjury, to their authorization to work in the U.S. Here are some common errors that employees can make and if overlooked, your organization can be fined:

-- Incomplete Fields: It’s easy for employees to mistakenly skip selecting the appropriate citizenship status, not including an expiration date of their employment authorization or making typos in the date of birth field.
+- Incomplete Fields: It’s easy for employees to mistakenly skip selecting the appropriate citizenship status, not include an expiration date of their employment authorization or make typos in the date of birth field.

 Section 2: Employer Section

-This is your territory as an employer.
+This is your responsibility as an employer.
 It includes examining documents and verifying that they appear genuine and relate to the employee.
 Common errors include:

-- Document Information Typos: Incorrectly documenting the document information can easily happen if employer representatives are rushed or do not realize the importance of accuracy on Form I-9.
+- Document Information Typos: Incorrectly recording the document information can easily happen if employer representatives are not well-trained, are rushed or do not realize the importance of accuracy on Form I-9.

 - Missing Document Numbers or Issuing Authority: These are critical fields and often overlooked.

 - Late Completion: Employers must complete Section 2 and verify documents within three business days of the employee's start date.
-This timeframe is non-negotiable.
-Any delays are considered a compliance violation.
+This timeframe is non-negotiable and is a substantive violation if not completed within three days of the employee’s start date.

 Supplement B (formerly Section 3): Reverification and Rehires

-This section is used for updating or reverifying an employee’s work authorization or rehiring someone within three years of their original start date.
+This section is used for updating or reverifying an employee’s work authorization when it expires or rehiring someone within three years of the date the original Form I-9 was completed.
 Some common mistakes include:

 - Incomplete Reverification: Failing to enter new document details when an employee’s work authorization expires.